SunZia

 The V163-4.5 MW is optimized for low-wind conditions, and for SunZia, Vestas developed a site-specific power curve tailored to local wind and climate.
 This led to a key breakthrough: the custom 105-meter "SunZia Tower", which alone contributed to over 60% of the project's performance target.

-Connecting to a high-voltage direct current (HVDC) transmission line introduces a different set of challenges.
+Connecting to a high-voltage direct current (HVDC) transmission line introduced a different set of challenges.
 Vestas' full converter architecture meets HVDC-specific demands, including superior lightning-strike tolerance, thereby reducing substation investment while delivering a higher-performing project overall.

 Partnership